-Administration: Planning Department and City Manager Funding: General Fund Timing: Within two years from adoption of the Housing Element
+Timing: Within two years from adoption of the Housing Element

 The City shall amend Mt.
 Shasta Municipal Code, Title 18 Section 18.22 regulations for Accessory Dwelling Units (ADUs), and other sections as applicable, to be consistent with State law.
-ADUs shall be permitted in any residential or mixed-use zone consistent with State law.
+ADUs and Junior ADUs (JADUs) shall be permitted in any residential or mixed-use zone consistent with State law.
 Residential or mixed-use zones shall be construed broadly to mean any zone where residential uses are permitted by-right or by conditional use.
-The following subsections of shall be amended 18.22.020, 18.22.040, and any other inconsistencies with State law as specified in written findings issued by HCD in accordance with Government Code Section 65852.2(h)(1).
-Mt.
-Shasta Municipal Code, Section 18.08.040, Definitions, Accessory Dwelling, shall be either repealed or amended such that the definition comports with State law.
+Subsections 18.08.040, 18.22.020 and 18.22.040 of the MSMC shall be amended, and any other sections as necessary to address inconsistencies with State law and written findings issued by HCD in accordance with Government Code Section 65852.2(h)(1).